 Protecting children is the responsibility of us all.
-As we continue to work to strengthen our church communities to be safe spaces for our children and youth, and remain in compliance with Pennsylvania child protection law, Franconia Mennonite Conference is joining with Bucks County NOVA (www.novabucks.org) to offer a crucial training for congregations : “Mandated Reporter Training”.
+As we continue to work to strengthen our church communities to be safe spaces for our children and youth, and remain in compliance with Pennsylvania child protection law, Franconia Mennonite Conference is offering this crucial training for congregations : “Mandated Reporter Training”.
 Anybody who suspects that a child is being hurt has the right to report that suspicion.
 Certain professionals and volunteers, due to their contact or work with children, have special responsibilities.
 These people are called mandated reporters and are required by law to report suspected child abuse.

 This training will help to: